 Many rural areas are not easily accessible to large populations of people.

-Something like a farrier shop or grooming service might be better suited than say a gift shop if it were too far from the masses.
+Something like a farrier shop or grooming service might be better suited than say a gift shop if it was too far from the masses.

 #2 Consider the Competition